 “Sound Theatre Company saves theater in this Shakespearean Christmas romp.
 In the new comedy from Frank Lawler and Daniel Flint, Holiday of Errors… delivers the naughty in this smorgasbord of holiday fun.” –A.B.
 Smith, Drama in the Hood

-The required materials for Holiday of Errors include:
+The production materials for Holiday of Errors include: